-Letter stating that the elevated structure is designed and constructed in compliance with all applicable codes and regulations.
+Letter stating that the elevated structure is designed and constructed in compliance with all applicable codes and regulations and is rated for intended structural loading.

 7.8 Exceptions to Requirements

 Nothing contained in the submitted drawings and information shall be construed as permitting any modification to the Requirements of this document unless such modification is approved in writing in advance by Toronto Hydro.
 Any non-compliances to the Requirements shall be clearly defined by the Customer in a separate letter or an appendix entitled: "Exceptions to Requirements for the Design and Construction of Customer-Owned High-Voltage Substations".
 Any proposed exceptions remain subject to approval of Toronto Hydro.